-If this proverb describes the divine nature of Jesus in eternity, as these false teachers say, then the divine nature of Jesus is female, for the pronouns are feminine!
-Wisdom is a woman by personification in this chapter and the other places where Solomon uses the figure.
-If Jesus is intended here, then He was just a female spectator at creation (Pr 8:27)!
+If this proverb describes the divine nature of Jesus in eternity, as some false teachers say, then the divine nature of Jesus is female, for the pronouns are feminine!
+Wisdom is a woman by personification in this chapter and the other places where Solomon used the figure.
+If Jesus is intended here, then He was just a female spectator at creation (Pr 8:27).

 Enough with their heresy!
 What can you learn profitable for your soul?
 The glorious and infinite God delights in wisdom, and He has always delighted in wisdom, and He has always used wisdom, which is the power of judging rightly in any situation.
 From His holy example, you should pursue and rejoice in wisdom as much as He does.

 Lady Wisdom rejoiced to see men created, and she delights in serving them (Pr 8:31).
 Hearing her, watching for her, and keeping her ways will bring blessing (Pr 8:32,34).
 If you pursue wisdom, you will find life and obtain the favor of the God of glory (Pr 8:35).

 Dear reader, what have you done today to hear wisdom, to watch for her, and to keep her ways?
 Do you delight in knowing her?
 Life, blessing, and the favor of God are waiting.
 What is more important to you than these wonderful things?
 If wisdom is important enough to delight the great God of heaven and earth, it is important enough for you.